darylcwx/Flirtify/README.md

 Ports for localhost testing
 26257 - User
-7000 - Compatibility
+7100 - Compatibility

 DIRECTORY:

--   templates -> for all the html files
+1. templates -> for all the html files
     -   template.html -> use this template as base codes for every html file
--   style -> style.css -> put all the css styling in here
+2. static -> style.css -> put all the css styling in here
-    -> @media and screen is for page responsiveness